rr326/adplus/README.md

 * Currently installed as ` pip install appdaemon_proj/conf/apps/adplus`
 * In other words, if you make changes to adplus, you need to restart the appdaemon docker container, which *should* reinstall it.
+* Note - the fix to this is in requirements.txt !

 ### Explanation